I'm a Researcher at the Bank of England and a member of the Centre for Macroeconomics.

 Work in progress

-The Rise in US Non-tradeable Goods Prices: Facts and Explanations (with Germán Gutiérrez, Joseba Martinez and Thomas Philippon)
+Tradability and Goods' Prices: A Tale of Two Regions (with Germán Gutiérrez, Joseba Martinez and Thomas Philippon)

 Other publications